cloudify-cosmo/cloudify-dev/guides/dev-environment/README.md

 cloudify-workflows (3.2a1)
 ```

-## Step 6: Installing nose, testtools, and mock
+## Step 6: Installing pytest, testtools, and mock

 These packages are only test dependencies and are therefore not installed during the installation phase.
 That's ok, its just three packages, lets install them manually. <br><br>
-Like we mentioned, *nose* is the framework we use to run our tests:
+Like we mentioned, *pytest* is the framework we use to run our tests:

 ```
-~/dev/src/cloudify-cosmo$ pip install nose
+~/dev/src/cloudify-cosmo$ pip install pytest
 ```

 *mock* is a python mocking framework we also use: